StudioAPIPricing

 8. What file format does Roblox accept for 3D cars?

 Roblox Studio accepts both .FBX and .OBJ files for 3D meshes.
-However, .FBX is vastly superior and highly recommended because it easily carries scaling data, orientation, and multi-part data, making it the industry standard for game development.
+However, .FBX is vastly superior and highly recommended because it carries scaling data, orientation, and multi-part data, making it the industry standard for game development.

 Conclusion